APPLICATIONS ARE CLOSED.

-With its paid co-op practicum, SFU's Professional Master's Program in Big Data prepares students to become data architects capable of generating powerful insights that enlighten and inform decision-makers.
+Through the Office of Graduate Studies, SFU offers a cohort special arrangment master's program in big data.
+With its paid co-op practicum, the program prepares students to become data architects capable of generating powerful insights that enlighten and inform decision-makers.

 SFU has been one of the top-three ranked universities in Canada, recognized by Maclean’s magazine every year since 2008.

 The School of Computing Science at SFU is home to more than 50 top-notch researchers and instructors in database systems, data mining, operating systems, and algorithms.
 Recently, the School was ranked as one of the top 50 computer science departments in the world and the third in Canada (2014 ARWU University Ranking).